Shipboard Departments & Pay Scales

 Members are responsible for the maintenance and repair of the ship’s machinery, including material handling equipment, elevators and winches.
 They also fabricate replacement parts utilizing various types of machinery, and stand watch in the engine room.
 All engine department watchstanding positions require Standards of Training, Certification & Watchkeeping (STCW 95) with Rating Forming Part of an Engineering Watch (RFPEW).
 Possession of a Qualified Member of the Engine Department (QMED) Any Rating endorsement meets basic eligibility for all unlicensed positions in the engine department.
 The following are positions we recruit from external sources.

-Members are responsible for the daily provisions of food and supplies, for cooking, baking, and food preparation, for performing inventory, and for storekeeping duties such as cargo handling, record keeping receipt, and stowage and issuance of all stores.
+Military Sealift Command’s Supply department is made up of the Supply and Logistics departments.
+Members of MSC’s Supply department are responsible for the daily provisions of food and supplies, for cooking, baking, and food preparation, for performing inventory, and for storekeeping duties such as cargo handling, record keeping receipt, and stowage and issuance of all stores.
 This department also cleans and maintains the staterooms and passageways, and is responsible for the ship’s laundry.
 We recruit for the following positions from external sources.

 Members are responsible for the operation and maintenance of the ship’s military communication suites and for communications planning, administration and watch.
 All positions in the communications department and other shipboard positions listed require Entry Level Endorsements only.
 The following are positions we recruit from external sources.